Snorkeling off Lady Musgrave Island was turtley awesome and def one of the best places we’ve ever snorkelled!

 Nonetheless lets get back to our turtley awesome day out at Lady Musgrave reef!..

 Even though the weather changed dramatically as we approached the island with this massive storm front (AKA cyclone Seth) starting to form out at sea.

 It seems even the dolphins were trying to outrun this storm!

 But to our luck the storm blew out by the time we reached the Lady Musgrave lagoon.

 Fun fact: It’s actually better to go snorkeling in overcast weather as the corals open up more and more fish come out as they think it’s approaching night time.

-Where we anchored off with 1770reef there were two bommies – One to the left and one to the right.
+Where we anchored off where there were two bommies – One to the left and one to the right.
 With a reef wall in-between.